Francis365/tilcor-nigeria/README.md

-# Tilcor Nigeria - Premium Stone Coated Steel Roofing
+# Stone Bridge - Premium Stone Coated Steel Roofing

-Welcome to Tilcor Nigeria's official website.
-We are Nigeria's premier provider of stone coated steel roofing systems, bringing world-class roofing technology to Nigerian homes and businesses.
+Welcome to Stone Bridge's official website.
+We are a premier provider of stone coated steel roofing systems, bringing world-class roofing technology to homes and businesses.

-## About Tilcor Nigeria
+## About Stone Bridge

-Tilcor Nigeria offers superior protection against the elements with unmatched durability and beauty.
-Our roofing systems are specifically engineered to withstand Nigeria's challenging climate conditions including heavy rains, intense sun, and strong winds.
+Stone Bridge offers superior protection against the elements with unmatched durability and beauty.
+Our roofing systems are specifically engineered to withstand challenging climate conditions including heavy rains, intense sun, and strong winds.

 ## Our Products